The Jewish Theological Seminary

 3. Terms of Occupancy

 Residence hall occupancy agreements for all full-time JTS residents (undergraduate and graduate) are for a period of nine months.
-The term for new incoming students begins August 24, 2014 and ends May 17, 2015.
+The term for new incoming students begins August 30, 2015 and ends May 15, 2016.
 All others will be electronically assigned a move in and move out date by the Director of Residence Life.
-Students may remain in occupancy during Thanksgiving, Winter Break, Pesach, Spring Break and other holidays, but students remaining during Winter Break will need to notify the Office of Residence Life.
-Summer sessions are applied for, assigned and billed separately.
+Students may remain in occupancy during Thanksgiving, Winter Break, Pesach, Spring Break and other holidays, but may be required to to register with the Office of Residence Life.
+Summer housing sessions are applied for, assigned and billed separately.

-Graduate students in Brush and Goldsmith Halls may elect to remain in housing over the summer for 12 months.
+Graduate students in Brush may elect to remain in housing over the summer for 12 months.
 Graduate students do not need to be registered for summer session classes to remain in housing.

 Additional rates will apply for those students living on campus during the summer.